JohnZiangas/Link-Budget-Modeling-for-Q-Band-LEO-Satellite-Communications-with-Adaptive-Coding-and-Modulation/README.md

 This project was developed during the 2025 academic year for the course *Information Theory (ECE_TEL851)* at the **Department of Electrical and Computer Engineering, University of the Peloponnese**.

 It builds on earlier work completed in *Pattern Recognition (ECE_TEL830)*, available in the [EPL Forecasting Repository](https://github.com/JohnZiangas/Simulation-for-Q-V-Band-Excess-Path-Loss-Forecasting-in-LEO-Satellite-Links-Using-Deep-Learning), where excess path loss (EPL) forecasting using deep learning (LSTM) was first introduced.
-This repository extends that foundation with a comprehensive **adaptive link budget analysis** for Q/V-band LEO satellite communications.
+This repository extends that foundation with a comprehensive **adaptive link budget analysis** for Q-band LEO satellite communications.

 The MATLAB framework integrates two main components: